YottaDB/YDBDoc/ProgGuide/isv.rst

 By suffixing one or more directory names in $ZROUTINES with a single asterisk (*), processes can subscribe to updates of object files published in those directories.
 At the invocation of DO, GOTO, or ZGOTO, extrinsic functions, $TEXT(), or ZPRINT that specify an entryref which includes a routine name (vs. a label without a routine name), mumps processes (and mupip processes executing trigger logic) automatically relink ("auto-relink") and execute published new versions of routines.

 * Label references (that is, without a routine name), whether direct or through indirection, always refer to the current routine, and do not invoke auto-relink logic.
-* Use shell quoting rules when appending asterisks to directory names in the gtmroutines environment variable - asterisks must be passed in to YottaDB/GT.M, and not expanded by the shell.
+* Use shell quoting rules when appending asterisks to directory names in the gtmroutines environment variable - asterisks must be passed in to YottaDB, and not expanded by the shell.
-* YottaDB/GT.M accepts but ignores asterisk suffixes to directory names on 32-bit Linux on x86 platforms, where it does not provide auto-relinking.
+* YottaDB accepts but ignores asterisk suffixes to directory names on 32-bit Linux on x86 platforms, where it does not provide auto-relinking.
 * Changing $ZROUTINES causes all routines linked from auto-relink-enabled directories in the process to be re-linked.
 * Note that a relink does not automatically reload a routine every time.
-When YottaDB/GT.M initiates a relink and the object file (object hash) is the same as the existing one, YottaDB/GT.M bypasses the relink and uses the existing object file.
+When YottaDB initiates a relink and the object file (object hash) is the same as the existing one, YottaDB bypasses the relink and uses the existing object file.

 The ZRUPDATE command publishes of new versions of routines to subscribers.